A Q&A guide to the commercialisation of healthcare in Turkey.

 The manufacturer must submit a good manufacturing practice (GMP) document that is provided by either:

 - An international institution that is approved by the competent authority of the relevant country and acknowledged by the MoH.

 The parallel inspection procedure allows the inspection of GMP and the review of marketing authorisation applications to take place at the same time.
-The parallel inspection procedure is however restricted to Category 1 (unmet medical need) products.
+The parallel inspection procedure is, however, restricted to Category 1 (unmet medical need) products.

 No medicinal product for human use can be sold and marketed unless it is licensed (authorised) in Turkey.
 Licences (marketing authorisations) are issued by the Medicines and Medical Devices Agency.
 There are exceptions to the licensing requirements in cases of:

-The licensed medicinal products are placed on the market with a unique barcode, which allows them to be traced online at each step of the distribution process.
+Licensed medicinal products are placed on the market with a unique barcode, which allows them to be traced online at each step of the distribution process.

-The Regulation on Safety of Medicinal Products for Human Use regulates the activities that can be conducted for monitoring, researching, recording, archiving and assessing the safety of medicinal products for human use that have been granted marketing authorisation, as well as natural or legal persons that can conduct such activities.
+The Regulation on Safety of Medicinal Products for Human Use regulates the activities that can be conducted for monitoring, researching, recording, archiving and assessing the safety of medicinal products for human use that have been granted marketing authorisation, as well as natural or legal persons that can conduct these activities.

 The principles relating to the inspections and examinations conducted by the MoH, and the recall procedures for products found to pose a threat to human health, are also regulated under various separate regulations.